-I also work as a freelance fact-checker and researcher.
+I am also a fact-checker and journalist.
 Previously, I worked at The Atlantic as an associate editor with the Politics and Ideas desks.
 There, I wrote about the ripple effects of Japanese American reparations, the personal costs of California wildfires, and TikTok creators who film “eat with me” videos.

 I got my start in journalism at my campus newspaper, The Johns Hopkins News-Letter, where I served as editor-in-chief.
 At Hopkins, I studied creative writing and Italian and received the university’s Louis Azrael Fellowship in Communications.
 I was awarded West Chester University’s 2018 Iris N. Spencer Poetry Award for my poem “Phosphenes.”